 - Annotation: UPDF also provides extensive annotation tools.
 By using these tools, you can add highlights, text boxes, shapes, and other elements to your PDFs.

 - Multi-Function: It's a multipurpose application.
-It's not only limited to viewing PDF documents; you can also edit your PDFs, convert your PDFs, organize pages, flatten a PDF, and much more.
+It's not only limited to viewing PDF documents; you can also edit PDF files, convert your PDFs, organize PDF pages, flatten a PDF, and much more.

-- Image Editor: Within the application, you can edit images easily.
+- Image Editor: Within the application, you can edit images in PDF easily.
 Image editing tools allow you to quickly crop, resize, copy, delete, and reposition photos.

 - Converter with OCR: UPDF also has the feature to convert your PDFs (and scanned PDFs) to other formats.